-Upbeat U.S. and European corporate earnings helped soothe market sentiment, which had been roiled at the start of the week when rating agency S&P warned it could cut the United States' sovereign credit rating and as speculation intensified that Greece would need to restructure its debt.
+Gains in U.S. and European shares on solid corporate earnings helped soothe market sentiment, which had been roiled at the start of the week when rating agency S&P warned it could cut the United States' sovereign credit rating and as speculation intensified that Greece would need to restructure its debt.

-Rising equities and a weaker dollar renewed interest in commodities, with Brent crude reaching $122 a barrel, copper rising and gold hitting a record above $1,500 an ounce.
+Rising equities and a weaker dollar renewed interest in commodities, with Brent crude nearing $122 a barrel, copper rising and gold holding close to a nominal record.

 After the Wall Street close, Intel reported strong sales and forecast quarterly revenues well above Wall Street estimates.

 U.S. stocks had been lifted by strong earnings from materials and healthcare firms such as Johnson & Johnson

 Japan's Nikkei share average <.N225> rose 1.4 percent with chip stocks prominent among the gainers, although some market players said the Intel report had prompted short-covering rather than the start of a turnaround in the fortunes of the tech sector, which has underperformed this year. <.T>

 The market is rebounding, but it's nothing more than short-covering, said Kenichi Hirano, a strategist at Tachibana Securities.
 Investors will not go long until they see Japanese corporate earnings later this month.

 MSCI's broadest index of Asia Pacific shares outside Japan <.MIAPJ0000PUS> rose 1.4 percent, with the tech sub-index <.MIAPJIT00PUS> up 2.5 percent and the materials sector <.MIAPJMT00PUS> gaining 2.1 percent.